Agent delegation tree β real-world scenario

 - Compliance can't audit who authorized what spend

-An economic firewall gives every stakeholder what they need: Finance gets budget enforcement, Security gets scope attenuation, Engineering gets attribution, Compliance gets an immutable audit trail.
+An economic firewall gives every stakeholder what they need: Finance gets budget enforcement, Security gets scope attenuation, Engineering gets attribution, Compliance gets an immutable Evidence Pack.

 Control your agent swarm's spend